shellraiser/Confluence-Sync/README.md

 For example, this is what my crontab looks like for prod:

-SHELL=/bin/sh
-PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin

 0 1 * * * /opt/confluence-sync/confluence-prod.sh >> /opt/confluence-sync/LOG/confluence-sync.log 2>&1

 And this is what I run on the staging/dev server:

-SHELL=/bin/bash
-PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin

-0 4 * * * /opt/confluence-sync/confluence-staging.sh >> /opt/confluence-sync/LOG/confluence-sync.log 2>&1
+0 2 * * * /opt/confluence-sync/confluence-staging.sh >> /opt/confluence-sync/LOG/confluence-sync.log 2>&1

+The script clears the logs before every run because rsync-ing all those files and folders fills it up quickly.